 The first salsa club in the city, Rumba Room is a little bit of a love letter to Latin culture.
 There's a swanky bar area, a colorful mural, a menu full of Cuban and Latin-inspired appetizers, and a large dance area that pulses with a salsa beat.
 Primarily a DJ-driven dance club, the Rumba Room offers salsa music every Friday and Saturday night, with an occasional live band featured.
 Free salsa lessons are offered both evenings starting at 9:30.
 On Friday nights starting at 7 p.m. until salsa time and on the third Saturday of the month, the vibe changes to West Coast swing.
 Thursday night features a mix of hip hop, R & B and old school jams mixed by a DJ.
 There's no cover on Thursday nights, when the minimum age is 21; entry for salsa nights is 18 and up; ladies over 21 are free until 10 p.m., and there's a $10 cover for all others.

 This is one of those spots your mom warned you about - and is, as we say in the South, a hot mess.
-But we love it anyway!
+And that's why we love it so much!
 For years, Hollywood Raiford entertained Memphians in a huge old building on Vance, just south of the central business district downtown.
-A light-up dance floor, a la 'Saturday Night Fever' was the main attraction, after Riaford himself.
-Fast forward a few years, and the club has re-opened in a two-story space on S. Second, with the same fog machine and disco ball, and Raiford himself.
-Daughter Paula is in the mix, too, but not much has changed - the crowd is a combination of suburban white folks, hipsters and medical students, plus a few well-heeled Memphians.
+A light-up dance floor, a la 'Saturday Night Fever' was the main attraction, after Raiford himself.
+Fast forward a few years, and the club has re-opened in a two-story space on S. Second, with the same fog machine and disco ball, but with Robert Raiford's daughter, Paula, taking up the reins after her dad's death in 2017.
+The crowd is a perfect mix of Memphis every night, with urbanites and suburbanites, hipsters, medical students, a few well-heeled Memphians crowding the dance floor.
 The beers still come in a bucket, and cash is king here.